-This lab course studies the materials on the earth's crust, the processes that produce and modify them, and the development of the earth through time.
+A study of the materials on the earth's crust, the processes that produce and modify them, and the development of the earth through time.
 DE315 - GEL 211 Geology - 4 college credits through Franklin University.

 JCHS Social Studies

 Electives that can be taken any year: